Castle in the Air (novel): Plot summary

 As they travel, Abdullah wishes for the return of his flying carpet, who brings with it the very Djinn that kidnapped Princess Flower-in-the-Night.
 It is revealed that the Djinn, Hasruel, is being forced to kidnap princesses from all over the world by his brother, Dalzel.
 The two proceed on the carpet to Kingsbury, which is where they find Wizard Suliman, who, upon realizing that Midnight is actually a person in cat form, returns her to being a human.
-As the spell is lifted from the woman, who turns out to be Sophie Pendragon, her baby, Morgan is returned to his normal self as well.
-However, when they go to collect the baby, he is no longer in the inn, where he was left with the soldier.
+As the spell is lifted from the woman, who turns out to be Sophie Pendragon, her baby, Morgan, is returned to his normal self as well.
+When they go to collect the baby, however, he is no longer in the inn, where he was left with the soldier.

 Abdullah and Sophie then order the carpet to take them to Morgan.
 The carpet does so, taking them far into the sky, to the castle in the air, which is merely Wizard Howl's castle, having been greatly enlarged.
 There they meet the abducted princesses and plot with them to escape the flying moving castle.
-Led by Abdullah, they overpower the two Djinn, freeing Hasruel who banishes his brother.
+Led by Abdullah, they overpower the two Djinn, freeing Hasruel, who banishes his brother.
 Flower-in-the-Night had by then wished the Genie free, who turned out to be Sophie's husband and little Morgan's father, the topmost-level wizard Howl Pendragon.